Kong/lua-resty-timer/README.md

 * cancellable timers

-* cancel callback, called when the timer is cancelled (either by the user or by the system)
+* cancel callback, called when the timer is cancelled

 * garbage collectible timers, enabling timers to (optionally) be attached to objects and automatically stop when garbage collected.